 One of my earliest memories is being around four years old and having a meltdown in a theater while watching the Pleasure Island scene in Pinocchio - the part in the movie set in a sinister amusement park where bad boys pay the price of a night of playing pool, smoking, and drinking by being turned into terrified donkeys.
 There, in the dark, sitting beside my grandmother, whom I wanted very much to be a ‘good boy’ for, my young gay mind permanently associated being bad with being male and being male with being an animal.

-A few years later, when I became a horny adolescent, those early fears somehow transformed into fascination and arousal.
+A few years later, when I became a horny adolescent, those early fears somehow mutated into fascination and arousal.
 I discovered to my surprise that there was some animal in me.

 Sometimes I like to put away my computer and blow the dust of my pencils and sketchbook.